freeipa/freeipa/workshop.rst

-workshop you will learn how to deploy FreeIPA servers and enrol client machines, define and manage user and service identities, set up access policies, configure network services to take advantage of FreeIPA's authentication and authorisation capabilities.
+workshop you will learn how to deploy FreeIPA servers and enrol client machines, define and manage user and service identities, set up access policies, configure network services to take advantage of FreeIPA's authentication and authorisation facilities and issue X.509 certificates for services.

 .. _FreeIPA: http://www.freeipa.org/page/Main_Page